pinzonjulian/poodr-notes/README.md

 3. Usable: The code you already wrote should be usable in new and unexpected contexts.
 4. Exemplary: Developers copy the practices and methodologies other developers already coded.
 Be mindful of this as you and other developers will reuse the same practices.

+### Why single responsibility matters

+> Applications that are easy to change consist of classes that are easy to reuse.

+When classes have more than one responsibility they become difficult to change and reuse.
+You should strive to maintain a single responsibility for each class and don't duplicate code.
+This will lead to increased bugs and aditional maintenance.

+The SRP or "Single responsibility Principle" should not be taken literaly.
+If you do, classes will do to small/unique of a thing.
+Instead think of it as a class being _highly cohesive: everithing the class does be **highly related to its purpose**_.

+> When the future cost of doing nothing is sthe same as the current cost, postpone the decision.
+Make the decision only when you must with the information you have at the time.

+### Writing code that embraces change

+#### Depend on behavior, not data

+1. Hide instance variables

+> Always wrap instance variables in accessor methods instead of directly referring to variables.

+2. Hide data structures

+>